 The period between the onsite sessions focus on the mentoring of Fellows, network building, and the exchange of ideas through participation in an internet discussion group called the Mentor-Learner Web.
 During this inter-session period, Fellows also implement an education innovation project at their home institution.
 A summary of the project and results are presented during the second residential session.

 At the end of the two year program, graduating Fellows return for the third and final residential session to report on further progress of their innovation projects, experience the poster presentations of their successors, and celebrate their completion of the fellowship with a graduation ceremony.

-The Fellowship provides limited funding for hotel accommodations and meals during their participation in the residential sessions.
-There are no registration or course fees; however, costs incurred in carrying out the innovation project in the home institution as well as their travel to and from residential sessions are not covered by the FAIMER Fellowship and so are the responsibility of the Fellow and/or Fellow’s home institution.
+The Fellowship takes care of registration and tuition or course fees; however, costs incurred in carrying out the innovation project in the home institution, their travel to and from residential sessions as well as accommodation are not covered by the FAIMER Fellowship and so are the responsibility of the Fellow and/or Fellow’s home institution.
 It is highly recommended that Fellows have access to a Wi-Fi capable laptop computer for use during residential sessions.

 Education Innovation Project

 A major goal of the fellowship program is the completion of an education innovation project, proposed by Fellows in their initial application to the Institute, and then implemented at their home institution.
 Projects with the potential to improve the health of the community, region, or country of the applicant’s institution are given higher priority in the fellowship selection process.

 To encourage the development of knowledge and skills in health professions education scholarship (research, evaluation, and publishing), Fellows prepare a poster and an abstract based on their project after one year of project implementation.
 Ongoing support from faculty and Fellows throughout the program also fosters scholarship based on project activities.